alexjercan/bevy-systems/README.md

     - Switch between different resource types using `UP` and `DOWN` keys.
     - Add a threshold metter to filter out low-density resources and display only high-density resources.
     - Maybe add a noisemap for resources, to add more randomness to the resource distribution.
+- [ ] water shader - Add a water shader to the hex map.
+- [ ] vegetation shader - Add a vegetation shader to the hex map. (grass for grassland, dust for desert, leaves for forest: cute small details)
+- [ ] hexmap_2d.rs - Render a 2D preview of the hex map.
+    - Use a simple 2D rendering to display the hex map.
+    - Display hex tiles with different colors based on their type (e.g. grass, water, mountain).
+    - Add a simple camera movement to navigate the hex map.
+    - Use `UP` and `DOWN` keys to zoom in and out of the hex map.
 - [ ] hexmap_buildings.rs - Place buildings on hex tiles by clicking on them.
     - Use mouse input to place buildings on hex tiles.
     - Display buildings with different colors based on their type (e.g. red for houses, blue for factories).